 Cardinal Newman School acknowledges that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
-In many cases abuse will take place concurrently via online channels and in daily life.
-Children can also abuse their peers online.
+In many cases abuse and other risks will take place concurrently both online and offline.
+Children can also abuse other children online.
+This can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.